miguelamello/nestjs-graphql-iot-monitor/documentation.md

 Look at the schema above and you will see that the API provides three queries that you can use to get the data you want.

+The following methods exists for querying the API:

+* deviceById
+* deviceByName
+* devicesByName

 ### Query: deviceById
 This query is used to get a device by its id.
 The query requires the id of the device as an argument.
 The query returns a device object if the device is found